HomeBytesWhat is Cryptocurrency Taxation in India?

 crypto taxes

-Capital gains from cryptocurrency transactions are now subject to a flat tax rate of 30%.
 So, if you gain ₹2,00,000 from a trade, you’ll be levied ₹60,000 as tax.
 Intriguingly, the system doesn’t consider set-offs from losses.
 This means if you gain ₹2,00,000 on one trade but have a loss of ₹50,000 on another, the taxable amount remains ₹2,00,000.

-Are There Any Deductions at the Source for Crypto Transactions?
+Tax Deductions for Crypto Transactions?

 Yes, as stipulated by Section 194S of the Income Tax Act, a 1% TDS is applied to keep track of transactions.
 This deduction is imposed irrespective of the transaction’s nature, be it in cash, a mix of cash and another VDA, or exclusively another VDA.
 The owner of the blockchain where the transactions occur is the one who’s taxed, aligning with Indian e-commerce regulations.